Big Mouth Season 4 Review – Balancing Raunchy Comedy With Real Anxieties

 Anybody who has gone to a sleepaway camp knows about the unique challenges and opportunities it presents to kids.
 You’re away from your parents and free to figure out what that means for the first time.
 While there is a unique chance for summer love, it’s mostly filled with unsupervised shenanigans with friends.
 As Nick, Andrew, and Jessi learn, that also means the growth of plenty of real anxieties.

-Putting the start of Big Mouth season 4 at camp works well in some regards, but it mostly feels like filler before we get back to school.
+After the ending of Big Mouth Season 3, putting the start of season 4 at camp works well in some regards, but it mostly feels like filler before we get back to school.
 What shines the brightest is the addition of Seth Rogen’s Seth Goldberg, whose unique laugh and intelligent humor works so well that we’re amazed he wasn’t invited on before.
 But what happens at summer camp stays at summer camp, and by the fourth episode, we’re back where we belong.

 Image via Netflix.